Defining Group Sequential Boundaries with rpact

 Changed type of design to 'noEarlyEfficacy'

-As indicated, you can specifiy typeOfDesign = "noEarlyEfficacy" which is a shortcut for typeOfDesign = "asUser"and userAlphaSpending = c(0, 0, 0.025).
+As indicated by the note, you can alternatively specify typeOfDesign = "noEarlyEfficacy" which is a shortcut for typeOfDesign = "asUser" and userAlphaSpending = c(0, 0, 0.025).

 Interpreting, accessing and printing rpact boundary objects